Director of Music and Sacred Arts

 As a composer: Around the World in 80 Days (book and lyrics by Julianne Homokay), When Butter Churns to Gold (book by Peter Welkin, lyrics by Randi Wolfe), A Christmas Carol (book by Barry Kornhauser).
 Choral works have been published by GIA Publications (Chicago, IL) and MorningStar Music Publishers (St. Louis, MO).

-Jay holds a Master of Music Education in choral and general music from Northwestern University.
+Jay has a Master of Music Education in choral and general music from Northwestern University.
 He has experience teaching music at the elementary, middle and high school levels.
 Jay also spent time teaching composition and improvisation in Cook County Juvenile Detention Center as a part of Jail Arts Initiative in Chicago.
 In addition to his duties at Saint Mark's, Jay is the Dean of Curriculum and a music teacher at the Episcopal School of Los Angeles.
 Jay is married to Kristen and they are parents to three dogs.

 Elaine has been a member of Saint Mark’s since 1962 after coming from Toronto, Canada.
 She has two children and four grandchildren.
 She has served in many areas during her 54 years as a member of the parish.
 She has been member of the vestry several times, the Rector's Warden for four years and Clerk of the Vestry.
 She has been a member of the Altar Guild for over 25 years, serving as Directress for 23 years.
 After volunteering her time in the Church office for nine years, she became an employee on November 1, 2005 in the office as the Administrator and Secretary to the Clergy.
 Elaine takes a deep interest in Saint Mark’s and its future.